alorbach/rsyslog/doc/source/configuration/modules/omotlp.rst

    "protocol", "word", "http/json", "Intended transport variant" "template", "word", "RSYSLOG_FileFormat", "Message template used for the log body"

+Requests use a 10-second timeout by default.
+Future revisions will expose this value, along with batching and retry knobs, as additional parameters.

 Environment variables that originate from the OpenTelemetry specification are consulted when the configuration omits explicit values. ``endpoint`` falls back to ``OTEL_EXPORTER_OTLP_LOGS_ENDPOINT`` and then